 The theories for appendix functions are interesting, but they need to be confirmed by more scientists.
 If they are true, we need to know whether they're insignificant because they are also performed by other parts of our body or if they are actually important.

 Causes of Appendicitis

-"Appendicitis" mean "inflammation of the appendix".
+The word appendicitis mean "inflammation of the appendix".
 It's not always clear why this inflammation develops.
 The problem may begin when the opening to the appendix is blocked by mucus produced inside the appendix or by feces moving through the colon.
-The feces may become hard, forming a "fecal stone" that traps bacteria inside the appendix.
+The feces may become hard, forming a fecal stone that traps bacteria inside the appendix.

 Trapped bacteria reproduce and their population increases, since they can't escape into the colon.
 The bacteria trigger the inflammatory response, which is the body's way of fighting infection and damage to the body.
-Unfortunately, pus and fluid build up during this response, causing the appendix to swell and become painful.
+Pus and fluid build up during this response, causing the appendix to swell and become painful.

 The appendix may also become blocked when its lymphoid tissue swells due to a gastrointestinal infection or an infection somewhere else in the body.
 In addition, the entrance to the appendix may be blocked by an abnormal growth of tissue.
 Rarely, appendicitis develops because of trauma to the abdomen.

 The most noticeable symptom of appendicitis is generally pain.